inga-divra/react-fundamentals-projects/13-color-generator/README.md

 ## Slider https://color-generator-ingady.netlify.app/
+This project involves creating a color generator application using React.
+The application allows users to input a color and generates a list of color shades.
+Users can copy hex values of the colors to their clipboard and receive notifications for successful or erroneous actions.

 This project is a part of John Smilga's React course I took.
 For more information, visit https://johnsmilga.com/

 ## Figma URL